The Restaurant

 Why This Is Columbus’s Close a Deal Pick

-For closing a deal in Columbus, The Refectory is the senior choice the city's law firms, banks, and Ohio State University development office have used for two generations.
-The restored church setting reads as gravitas without ostentation - the room speaks for the evening before any conversation begins.
-The Wine Spectator Grand Award cellar gives the host a meaningful lever: a 1990s Bordeaux first-growth pulled from the back wall, served at proper temperature by a sommelier who has worked the room for two decades, is the kind of gesture a deal-close evening sometimes needs.
-The pacing is unhurried by design - the kitchen runs courses to the conversation, not to a turn-table schedule - and the room is quiet enough that even a sensitive negotiation can develop in a corner banquette without acoustic competition.
-The Bethel Road location, ten minutes from downtown, also removes any chance of running into colleagues mid-evening.
+For closing a deal in Columbus, The Refectory is the senior choice the city's law firms, banks and Ohio State's development office have used for two generations.
+The restored church reads as gravitas without ostentation.
+The Grand Award cellar gives a host a real lever: a back-vintage Bordeaux pulled by a sommelier who has worked the room for years is the kind of gesture a deal evening sometimes needs.
+The pacing is unhurried by design, the room quiet enough for a sensitive negotiation, and the Bethel Road location ten minutes from downtown removes any chance of running into colleagues mid-meal.

 Leave a Review